Homer Simpson, This Is Your Wife: Release

 "Homer Simpson, This Is Your Wife" was originally broadcast on the Fox network in the United States on March 26, 2006.
 With a total of 10.09 million viewers, the episode finished 38th in the ratings for the week of March 20–26, 2006.
 It was the seventh highest-rated broadcast on the Fox network that week.
 During the episode's first airing in the United Kingdom on April 23, 2006, it was watched by 2.18 million people.
 At the time, this made it the second most-watched broadcast in the history of Sky1, after a Friends episode from 2000 that drew 2.8 million viewers.
 The large number of viewers of "Homer Simpson, This Is Your Wife" was the result of Gervais' involvement—new episodes of the show were usually seen by approximately one million people on Sky1 at the time.

 Instead of the usual animated opening sequence that is played in front of The Simpsons episodes, this episode began with a live-action opening sequence.
-The sequence, which mirrors the normal opening but with real-life actors and locations, was originally created by British Sky Broadcasting for Sky1's promotion of The Simpsons.
+The sequence, which mirrors the normal opening but with real-life actors and locations, was originally created by British Sky Broadcasting for Sky One's promotion of The Simpsons.
 The live-action opening had already become an Internet hit before it was aired in front of "Homer Simpson, This Is Your Wife", and it was Groening's decision to use it.
 Jean commented in a press statement that he was "just amazed there are people who want to be known for looking like the Simpsons."
+The usual opening sequence is used for re-runs of the episode and on the season 17 DVD and Blu-ray release.